Byron/gitoxide/cargo-features.md

         * a multi-crate implementation that can use hardware acceleration, thus bearing the potential for up to 2Gb/s throughput on
           CPUs that support it, like AMD Ryzen or Intel Core i3.
         * Takes precedence over `sha1` if both are specified.
+        * A fast SHA1 implementation is critical to `gitoxide's` performance
     * **sha1**
         * A standard and well performing pure Rust implementation of Sha1.
 Will significantly slow down various git operations.
 * _mutually-exclusive_